Phantom Edges in the Problem Hamiltonian: A Method for Increasing Performance and Graph Visibility for QAOA

-We derive a formula for our modified ansatz at $p=1$, where each edge added to $G$ to construct $G'$, as encoded in the modified phase operator, is assigned a weight of $\alpha$.
-The derivation and resulting equation are similar to Eq.
-5.10 in \cite{hadfield2018quantumalgorithmsscientificcomputing}.
-In this section, we present the theorem and its proof for our ansatz to ensure completeness.
+In this section, we generalize Theorem~\ref{thm:original_maxcut} for Phantom-QAOA at $p=1$.
 We acknowledge that the expression itself may not provide immediate insights or be easily interpretable.
-Therefore, we provide an example to improve interpretability and demonstrate the effectiveness of introducing additional edges such that triangles are formed with the edges in $G$.
+We provide an example in the following subsection (Section ~\ref{sec:analytic_example}) to improve interpretability as well as show the utility of introducing additional edges so that additional triangles are formed with the edges in $G$.
+For additional clarity on the parameters of the following theorem, we include an example graph with labeled parameters in Fig. ~\ref{fig:example_graph}.

-\begin{theorem} Let $G$ be the target optimization graph and let $G'$ be the graph that includes additional edges weighted by $\alpha$.
-Let's define $N$ as the set of neighbors in $G$, and $N'$ as the set of neighbors in $G'$ but not in $G$.
-For each edge $(uv)$ in the edge set $E$ of $G$, the expectation value $\langle C_{uv} \rangle$ at depth $p=1$ is given by